rhetorica-software/griffin-chrome-audit-extension/README.md

 To set variables for the extension to recognise, put the below .json in /etc/opt/chrome/policies/managed inside the kasm container (make sure the extension ID is correct).
 Note - if you want to add new settings, you also need to make sure that [managed_schema.json](src/managed_schema.json) is correctly updated.

+ID when installed from the extensions server: ammedigflapfemmofepbeakbmlkpgela

+In the future, we'll use IDs for user/workspace/persona/organisation, rather than string values.

 ```json
 {
     "3rdparty": {